 - Strawberries Romanoff

 - Cheddar Cheese Soup

 - Olive Garden Toscana Soup

 - Panera Broccoli Cheddar Soup

 - 1 cup sliced yellow onion

-- 2 pounds russet potatoes peeled and sliced evenly in 1/4 inch slices
+- 2 pounds russet potatoes peeled and sliced 1/4 inch thick

 - 2 sprigs fresh thyme

-- Add potatoes, salt, and fresh thyme.
+- Add the broth, potatoes, fresh thyme, and salt to taste.
 Cook for 40 minutes over medium heat, stirring frequently to avoid scorching.

-- Add cream, bring to a boil and serve hot.
+- Add cream and bring to a boil.

-- Garnish with Cheddar cheese and diced bacon.
+- Serve hot, garnished with cheddar cheese and diced bacon.

 - If you like thick potato soup you can add an additional potato or two to this recipe.

 - You can add about 1/2 cup cheese to the soup to turn it into a cheesy potato soup.